Fundamentals of Absolute Net Lease Appraisals

 Valuing properties in the net lease market is a matter of taking a consistent approach.
 You need to be confident you are comparing apples to apples.
 The value of a net lease property is mostly the differences in the term of the lease, credit ratings and surrounding demographic of the site.
 The surrounding demographics and the business model of the tenant are important in valuing an absolute net lease property, as a tenant will pay a premium for a site that includes strong demographics that support their business model.

-When you start out to appraise an absolute net lease property, you should be well armed with demographic data about the subject property and each of the comparables, traffic counts for the subject, and access to a corporate credit rating source such as Dunn& Bradstreet or Standard and Poors.
+When you start out to appraise an absolute net lease property, you should be well armed with demographic data about the subject property and each of the comps, traffic counts for the subject, and access to a corporate credit rating source such as Dun& Bradstreet or Standard and Poors.